 People have their favorite animals and what’s more, they and their friends will buy anything with that animal printed on it.
 Collectors buy glamorous animals and their friends and family buy gifts to add to their collection.
 That’s a big win.

-Further Reading: 12 Wildlife Art Bestsellers (Use These to Make Money)
+This is first-rate advice if you want to sell your art: 12 Wildlife Art Bestsellers (Use These Subjects to Make Money)